eielsen/dac_linearisation/README.md

 4. [Simulation](#Simulation)

 ## Introduction
 In this repository you find an implementation of various linearisation methods to improve the accuracy of the Digital-to-Analog Converters (DACs).
-The results are published in the paper titled "Improving the Accuracy of the Digital ot Analog Converters(DAC)s[Link](publications/Methods_for_Improving_the_Accuracy_of_Digital_to_Analog_Converters.pdf)".
-The paper is accepted for  publication in [IMEKO 2024](https://www.imeko2024.org/home), Hamburg, Germany.
-For details regarding the DAC modelling and algorithm implementation, please refer to the [paper](publications/Methods_for_Improving_the_Accuracy_of_Digital_to_Analog_Converters.pdf)
+The results are published in the [paper](publications/Methods_for_Improving_the_Accuracy_of_Digital_to_Analog_Converters.pdf) titled "Improving the Accuracy of Digital-to-Analogue Converters (DACs).
+The paper was accepted for publication in [IMEKO 2024](https://www.imeko2024.org/home), Hamburg, Germany.
+For details regarding the DAC modelling and algorithm implementation, please refer to the [paper](publications/Methods_for_Improving_the_Accuracy_of_Digital_to_Analog_Converters.pdf).

 ## Linearisation methods
 This repository contains the implementation of 7 linearisation methods (LM) which are as follows: